marcioAlmada/annotations/README.md

 ## Caching

-This package comes with two cache handlers. `ArrayCache` (for testing) and a very basic `FileCache` for persistence.
-Cache handler can be set during `Minime\Annotations\Reader` instantiation:
+This package comes with two basic cache handlers. `ArrayCache` (for testing) and a very simple `FileCache` handler for persistence.
+Cache handlers can be set during `Minime\Annotations\Reader` instantiation:

 ```php
 use Minime\Annotations\Reader;